Impact of Nutrition on Canine Gut-Organ Axes

 Factors That Shape the Canine Microbiome

-- Dietary composition: Macronutrient balance—the proportions of protein, fat, and carbohydrate—strongly influences microbial diversity and the abundance of specific bacterial groups.
+Dietary composition: Macronutrient balance—the proportions of protein, fat, and carbohydrate—strongly influences microbial diversity and the abundance of specific bacterial groups.
 Different nutrient profiles favour different microbial populations.

-- Moisture content: The moisture level of the diet appears to affect microbiome composition independently of macronutrient content, with wet diets potentially supporting different microbial communities than dry kibble.
+Moisture content: The moisture level of the diet appears to affect microbiome composition independently of macronutrient content, with wet diets potentially supporting different microbial communities than dry kibble.

-- Age: Microbiome diversity tends to decline as dogs age, mirroring patterns observed in humans.
+Age: Microbiome diversity tends to decline as dogs age, mirroring patterns observed in humans.
 Supporting microbiome health becomes increasingly important in senior dogs.

-- Body size: In dogs specifically, body size can influence microbiome composition, reflecting differences in gut transit time and digestive physiology between small and large breeds.
+Body size: In dogs specifically, body size can influence microbiome composition, reflecting differences in gut transit time and digestive physiology between small and large breeds.

-- Environment and behaviour: Dogs with outdoor access and those that hunt prey are exposed to different microbes, parasites, and pathogens compared to indoor-only dogs, influencing microbiome composition.
+Environment and behaviour: Dogs with outdoor access and those that hunt prey are exposed to different microbes, parasites, and pathogens compared to indoor-only dogs, influencing microbiome composition.

-- Health status: Obesity significantly alters microbial balance, as does antibiotic use, which can cause lasting disruption to microbiome composition.
+Health status: Obesity significantly alters microbial balance, as does antibiotic use, which can cause lasting disruption to microbiome composition.

-- Host genetics: Although genetics play a role in determining microbiome composition, diet and environmental factors exert a stronger influence, meaning microbiome health is largely modifiable.
+Host genetics: Although genetics play a role in determining microbiome composition, diet and environmental factors exert a stronger influence, meaning microbiome health is largely modifiable.

 Measuring and Assessing Microbiome Health

 Scientists study the gut microbiome primarily through sequencing-based analysis of faecal samples.
 Using advanced DNA sequencing technologies, researchers can identify which bacterial species are present, their relative abundance, and increasingly, their functional capabilities—what metabolic processes they can perform.
 Tools like the dysbiosis index provide quantitative measures of microbiome health, helping veterinarians and researchers identify when microbial communities have become imbalanced.
-Whilst direct microbiome testing is not yet routine in veterinary practice, understanding these measurement approaches helps appreciate the scientific foundation underlying dietary recommendations.

 Consequences of Gut Dysbiosis

-- Impaired gut barrier integrity: A healthy gut barrier selectively permits nutrient absorption whilst preventing inappropriate molecules from entering circulation.
-Dysbiosis often weakens this barrier—a condition sometimes called ‘leaky gut‘—allowing larger or harmful compounds to pass through.
+Impaired gut barrier integrity: A healthy gut barrier selectively permits nutrient absorption whilst preventing inappropriate molecules from entering circulation.
+Dysbiosis often weakens this barrier—a condition sometimes called “leaky gut”—allowing larger or harmful compounds to pass through.

-- Increased inflammatory signalling: Pro-inflammatory compounds, particularly lipopolysaccharides (LPS) from gram-negative bacteria, can enter circulation when the gut barrier is compromised.
+Increased inflammatory signalling: Pro-inflammatory compounds, particularly lipopolysaccharides (LPS) from gram-negative bacteria, can enter circulation when the gut barrier is compromised.
 These endotoxins activate immune receptors throughout the body, amplifying inflammatory signalling.

-- Chronic disease susceptibility: Over time, persistent low-grade inflammation is associated with a range of health conditions including metabolic disorders, liver dysfunction, immune-mediated diseases, and accelerated ageing.
+Chronic disease susceptibility: Over time, persistent low-grade inflammation is associated with a range of health conditions including metabolic disorders, liver dysfunction, immune-mediated diseases, and accelerated ageing.

-- Reduced beneficial metabolite production: Dysbiosis typically involves reduced populations of beneficial bacteria that produce health-promoting compounds like short-chain fatty acids, diminishing the protective signals these metabolites normally provide to distant organs.
+Reduced beneficial metabolite production: Dysbiosis typically involves reduced populations of beneficial bacteria that produce health-promoting compounds like short-chain fatty acids, diminishing the protective signals these metabolites normally provide to distant organs.

 The Bidirectional Gut-Skin Connection

 The gut and skin, though anatomically distant, share important commonalities as barrier tissues that interface with the external environment.
 Both host their own microbial communities and employ similar immune mechanisms to maintain homeostasis.
 Communication between these tissues occurs through multiple pathways: circulating metabolites produced by gut bacteria travel through the bloodstream to influence skin cell behaviour; immune cells educated in the gut circulate throughout the body affecting skin immune responses; and inflammatory signals originating in either tissue can propagate to the other.
-Research in rodent models has demonstrated that even physical wounding of the skin can alter microbial dynamics in the gut, highlighting the truly bidirectional nature of this axis and its relevance for dogs caught in the itch-scratch cycle.

 How SCFAs Support Skin Health

-- Direct antimicrobial properties: Some SCFAs possess direct antimicrobial activity, helping control potential skin pathogens.
+Direct antimicrobial properties: Some SCFAs possess direct antimicrobial activity, helping control potential skin pathogens.

 Skin Conditions Linked to Gut Dysbiosis